RunOpenCode/exchange-rate/Readme.markdown

 - A rate have its base currency (that is usually a currency of the country in which bank operates)
 - Currency code and value, of course, for exchange, and date when that rate is valid.

-# Manger
+# Manager

-Manger follows rate anatomy, and exposes API which allows you to query for rate which you need:
+Manager follows rate anatomy, and exposes API which allows you to query for rate which you need:

-- `Manger::get($sourceName, $currencyCode, $date, $rateType)` will provide you with exchange rate from specific source, on provided date of provided rate type.
+- `Manager::get($sourceName, $currencyCode, $date, $rateType)` will provide you with exchange rate from specific source, on provided date of provided rate type.
-- `Manger::latest($sourceName, $currencyCode, $rateType)` will provide you with latest available rate.
+- `Manager::latest($sourceName, $currencyCode, $rateType)` will provide you with latest available rate.
-- `Manger::today($sourceName, $currencyCode, $rateType)` will provide you with rate that should be used on current system date.
+- `Manager::today($sourceName, $currencyCode, $rateType)` will provide you with rate that should be used on current system date.
 That means that if it is a Saturday or Sunday, and if rates are not available, a rate from last Friday will be used.

 Note that rate type and date are optional parameters in interface signature.
 If date is not provided, current date will